h4writer/droneshowcreator/docs/Workflow.rst

 7.4 Clips and scenes
 ---------------------

 *The drones you place on the timeline will always be placed in a "clip".
 A clip is therefore a stand-alone collection that contains x number of drones and is visualized by a bar on the timeline.
 This way you can place different clips next to each other on the timeline and use it as a scene A, 3, #, green ...".
 A scene is therefore a collection of different clips.
 All new scenes that are created and used can be found at "Scene list" at the top right corner of the home page interface.
-The "main" scene is meant as a main editing line in which you place the other created scenes and possibly combine them with other clips.*
+To create a new scene => scene list => new => properties => name => name the new scene => go to the timeline and place clips.*

   .. image:: images/131.jpg

   .. image:: images/133.jpg

-  *It is possible to combine clips and scenes on a timeline.
-A drone light show is created with this method.
+  *The "main" scene is meant as a main editing line in which you place the other created scenes and possibly combine them with other clips.*

    .. image:: images/134.jpg